Sparkleleuk/Sustainability_Matters/_posts/2018-05-16-mcdonalds-pay.markdown

 #### Our take

-We're hopeful but we're not holding our breath.
+We're hopeful but it's too early to celebrate.

 * * *